By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Many times roles come into conflict.
 Your children want or need you to do some things and you need to be somewhere else doing something else.
 Learning to juggle and balance all the roles you need to fill can take practice.

-Recovering people also have to learn to include that role of recovering person in their repertoire.
+Recovering people also have to learn to include the role of a recovering person in their repertoire.
 Do you do things to take care of yourself?
 Can you balance your need for self-care with your needs to care for others?

 Some jobs include expectations that you will drink or do drugs like your coworkers.
 These roles conflict with the things you will need to stay in the role of a recovered person.